 After the name approval, you must prepare

-- A declaration should be drafted by a professional in the of form INC-8
+- A declaration should be drafted by a professional in the form INC-8

 - An affidavit has to be signed by all the members declaring their legal competency to act as subscribers.

-- A utility bill and a NOC should be obtained from the owner of the registered office, if it is in lease then lease agreement.
+- A utility bill and a NOC should be obtained from the owner of the registered office, if it is in a lease then the lease agreement.

-- Then fill up form DIR-2 and DIR-8
+- Then fill up forms DIR-2 and DIR-8

-- After all the documents required are prepared, the same must be attached to form INC-7, INC-22, and DIR-12 and upload to the ROC website.
+- After all the documents required are prepared, the same must be attached to forms INC-7, INC-22, and DIR-12 and upload to the ROC website.

 - After all the verification is done, the ROC will issue a Certificate of Incorporation and the company can start its business.

-So this was the procedure for Registration of the Producer Company.
+So this was the procedure for the Registration of the Producer Company.